borpendy/Dspi3/Firmware/README.md

 # Board firmware
-The Modu-pi board has an onboard STM-32 to facilitate low power shutdown and power management.
-Before using the board, upload the above coded using the provided pin holes.
+The DSPI motherboard requires programming of the onboard stm32 microcontroller before use.
+This can be done using any ST-LINK programmer, and the provided programming pins on the motherboard.

-Code TBD, for now there is a placeholder program that enable the power mosfet.
+To program the board, download the STM32CUBE project file above and run with the board connected through the ST-LINK.